EgonKrenz/DayZ-Epoch/README.md

 * faster Night means no need for Timezones and all this stuff.
 * fog in some valleys.
 * greatly increased building limit.
-* building lifetime without maintance is set to 360days.
+* Building Lifetime without Maintance is set to 360days.
 * deployed Generators will kill zombies in a 40meter radius. (can be used to build Bases in Zombie infested Areas)
 * fastrope use ur imagination.
 * harder enemys and better loot the farther u are away from spawnzones.